-- "Restricted data" must be tagged, with proper access control applied to them. - Access restrictions can be automatically removed after a period of time (embargo period). - Data must be able to be accessed via an HTTP API respecting the ACL (Access Control List).
+- "Restricted data" must be tagged and proper access control must be applied to them. - Access restrictions can be automatically removed after a period of time (embargo period). - Data must be able to be accessed via an HTTP API respecting the ACL (Access Control List).